openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_alarms.rst

 |   Type: unicode
 |   The value of the metric

+| group_by
+|   Type: list
+|   The list of fields to group by.
+    For example, the alarm definition sample given above would apply the rule for each of the file system mount points associated with the ``fs_space_percent_free`` metric.

 | fields
 |   Type: list
-|   List of field name / value pairs, also known as dimensions, used to select
+|   List of field name/value pairs, also known as dimensions, used to select
     a particular device for the metric, such as a network interface name or file system mount point.
-If the value is specified as an empty string (""), then the rule is applied to all the aggregated values for the specified field name.
-For example, the file system mount point.
-If value is specified as the '*' wildcard character, then the rule is applied to each of the metrics matching the metric name and field name.
-For example, the alarm definition sample given above would run the rule for each of the file system mount points associated with the *fs_space_percent_free* metric.
+If the value is not provided, then the rule applies to all the aggregated values for the specified field name.
+    In the example above, the rule applies to the metrics having an **fs** dimension that matches the pattern **"=~ ceph/%d+$"**.
+    See :ref:`Dimension pattern matching <dim_pattern_matching>`.

 | window
 |   Type: integer